exyte/PopupView/README.md

 Unfortunately, if opaque is false (to allow "through-touches" if you need them), popup - even if forced to be fullscreen, will be displayed under the navbar (if you know how to pass over this restriction, please do let me know in the comments).
 Please keep in mind that in this case the popup calculates its position using the frame of the view you attach it to, to avoid being under the navbar.
 So you'll likely want to attach it to the root view of your screen.

 # Usage
-1. Add a binding bool to control popup presentation state
+1. Add a bool to control popup presentation state
 2. Add `.popup` modifier to your view.
 ```swift
 import PopupView